-Power Skips are going to help you get the vertical trajectory you need to clear the mat.
+Knee Drives and Power Skips are going to help you get the vertical trajectory you need to clear the mat.
 The jump is a combination of a bound and a vertical skip.
 Most people who struggle with the jump try to STEP over the mat instead of JUMP over the mat.
 This teaches you to jump.

 5. Kettlebell Swing

 The KB Swing can be either a power or a conditioning exercise.
 To perform the KB Swing as a POWER exercise, limit yourself to 5-6 reps with a HEAVY weight.
 Pick a weight that you would force you to slow down by 10 reps.
 As usual, limit your sets to as many as you can perform WITHOUT losing amplitude.